Kemi DaSilva Ibru

-Kemi DaSilva Ibru (born 21 June 1969) is a Nigerian gynecologist, obstetrician and public health physician.
-She's notable for her social activism and advocacy against gender-based violence.
+Kemi DaSilva-Ibru (born 21 June 1969) is a Nigerian physician, obstetrician, and gynaecologist, known for her social activism and advocacy against gender-based violence.
+She is the founder of Women At Risk International Foundation.

 Education

-Ibru graduated from the College of Medicine, University of Lagos.
-She completed her postdoctoral training in obstetrics and gynaecology at Howard University, Washington DC and went on to obtain a master’s degree from the Bloomberg School of Public Health, Johns Hopkins University, Baltimore.
+DaSilva-Ibru graduated from the College of Medicine, University of Lagos.
+She completed her postdoctoral training in obstetrics and gynaecology at Howard University, Washington DC and went on to obtain a master's degree from the Bloomberg School of Public Health, Johns Hopkins University, Baltimore.

 Career

-Ibru's medical career spans decades across three continents.
+DaSilva-Ibru's medical career spans decades across 3 continents as a practicing obstetrician and gynecologist.
 She's the founder of the Women at Risk International Foundation (WARIF), a non-profit organization tackling the prevalence of gender-based violence, rape and the trafficking of young girls and women across Nigeria.
-Through her work, she has become an internationally recognized expert in the gender space and in the field of women’s health.
+Through her work, she has become an internationally recognized expert in the gender space and in the field of women's health.

 Honors and awards

-Dr. Ibru has been bestowed with several awards, including recognition by the British Council in Nigeria.
+DaSilva-Ibru has been bestowed with several awards, including recognition by the British Council in Nigeria.
 In 2020, she was recognized as one of the CNN COVID Heroes and Newsmakers.
 She was a member of the distinguished 2024 Forbes 50 over 50 Europe, Middle East & Africa (EMEA) List.
-Ibru is the regional representative for West/Central Africa for the United Nations ACT Global Civil Society Steering Committee on ending violence against women and girls.
+DaSilva-Ibru is now the co-chairperson for the United Nations ACT global steering committee on ending violence against women and girls.